 Profit at CBS Entertainment, the division that includes the broadcast network, fell 3.8 percent to $385 million.

 Led by “NCIS” and “The Big Bang Theory,” CBS finished the television season in May with the largest total audience and the second-most viewers ages 18-49, trailing News Corp.
-(NWSA)’s Fox in the group most-sought by advertisers.
+(NWSA:US)’s Fox in the group most-sought by advertisers.

 The network collected about $2.7 billion in advertising commitments for the new season.
 The strength of the lineup, which includes the Super Bowl in February and a key National Football League playoff game, should ensure that CBS wins in the younger age group, Brad Adgate, director of research at ad agency Horizon Media in New York, said in May.
 It would be the network’s first victory in both categories in two decades.